Morgantown, West Virginia: Climate

-Morgantown lies in the transition between a humid subtropical (Köppen Cfa) and humid continental climate (Köppen Dfa), with four distinct seasons.
+Morgantown lies on the border between a humid subtropical climate (Köppen Cfa) and a humid continental climate (Köppen Dfa), with four distinct seasons.
 Winters are cool to cold with a January daily mean temperature of 32.0 °F, an average annual snowfall of 27.6 in and 1.3 nights of sub-0 °F readings.
 Summers are hot and humid with a July daily mean temperature of 74.1 °F and 13.2 days of 90 °F+ highs annually.
 Precipitation is generous, with winter being the driest period and May through July the wettest.
 Extreme temperatures range from −25 °F on February 10, 1899, up to 105 °F on August 26, 1893.